LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 A group of druids, rangers, and others that oppose threats to the natural world and help others survive the many perils of the wild.
 The [Emerald Enclave](https://dnd.wizards.com/dungeons-and-dragons/story/faction/emeraldenclave) does have members who patrol the deep Chultan jungles, but almost all Emerald Enclave members operate in isolation, and Chult is far too large for any single individual to ever master.

 ## Danbul Thistletop
-The lightfoot halfling Danbul Thistletop is an _autumnreaver_ in the Emerald Enclave, and he's members' point of contact in Port Nyanzaru.
+The lightfoot halfling Danbul Thistletop is an _autumnreaver_ in the Emerald Enclave, and he's members' point of contact in Port Nyanzaru and the surrounding area.
 He has an affinity for the dinosaurs of Chult, and Danbul can usually be found or summoned to the Tiryki anchorage within a few days.
 He is an utterly ruthless [gamer](activities_in_Port_Nyanzaru.md#gaming) and dinosaur racer.

 ![Danbul Thistletop](images/danbul-thistletop.png)